block-foundation/brand/README.md

 ### Text Conventions

+#### Block Foundation

 Capitalize the "B" and "F" in "Block Foundation" in all copy text.
-The Block Foundationn should only be presented in all uppercase when displayed in our official logos.
+The Block Foundation should only be presented in all uppercase when displayed in our official logos; e.g.: "BLOCK FOUNDATION".

+#### Headers

+All headers are written in Title case.

+#### Emoji's

+We don't use them, ever.

 ## Color